 From the 1st of February 2024 all patients (who are able to do so) will be able to request their own medication directly from their GP practice.
 This will mean that for the majority of patients, the pharmacy will no longer order prescriptions on their behalf.

 The quickest and easiest way to order your repeat prescriptions is through the NHS app.

-- or completing the right-hand section of your previous prescription form and leaving it at the surgery.
+- Completing the right-hand section of your previous prescription form and leaving it at the surgery